rabbitmq/ra/docs/internals/SNAPSHOTS.md

 snapshot to disk.

-Snapshot transfer between the leader and followers use distributed erlang and therefor it implements a "chunked transfer" approach where the snapshot is divided up into fixed size blocks that are transferred one by one so as to not block the distribution port when snapshot become very large.
+Snapshot transfer between the leader and followers use distributed erlang and therefore it implements a "chunked transfer" approach where the snapshot is divided up into fixed size blocks that are transferred one by one so as to not block the distribution port when snapshot become very large.